aetheryx/thesis/doc/perf_prov.typ

 To conclude, burstability would allow for significantly improved disk performance for Uber's @cde:short:pl, therefore making pooled performance more optimal in this aspect.

-=== Noisy neighbors
+=== Isolation
-The first advantage of static performance is predictability, especially being more resilient to noisy neighbors.
+The first advantage of static performance is isolation, specifically being more resilient to noisy neighbors.
 In order to determine how useful resiliency against noisy neighbors is for Uber's @cde:short:pl, we can query the past 14 days of resource usage for Uber's @cde:short:pl and observe occurrences of noisy neighbors.
 We will specifically query the Europe region, where there are currently 620 active @cde:short:pl.

 Using a Prometheus query, we can measure the allocated IOPS for each Persistent Disk in the region, and select metrics where the allocated IOPS are above a certain threshold.
 Considering that Uber's @cde:short:pl share 100.000 IOPS per resource pool, we define a noisy neighbor as an individual disk using 40% of this capacity, i.e. 40.000 IOPS.
 The full query is available in the Appendix (@prom_disks).

 Over the past 14 days, this query returns the following graph data:
 #align(center)[#rect(image("images/noisy-disks.png"), width: 120%, stroke: gray)]

 Visually, we can observe that noisy neighbors are not a frequent occurrence.
 The raw data for this query can be further analyzed to measure the amount of occurrences and their durations.
+The script for this analysis is available in the GitHub repository at #link("https://github.com/aetheryx/thesis/tree/main/noise")[`thesis/noise`].

 The results of the analysis are as follows:
 #table(
   columns: 2,
   [Metric], [Value],